atifkhan161/pandora-box/prd/tasks.md

 **Goal**: Implement robust file browsing, operations, and media server library management.

-### Task 6.1: Cloud Commander File Management Backend
+### Task 6.1: filebrowser File Management Backend
-* **Description**: Implement a backend module to handle file operations using the Cloud Commander service.
+* **Description**: Implement a backend module to handle file operations using the filebrowser service (https://github.com/filebrowser/filebrowser).
 This task relies on configurable paths from the settings.
 * **Refer to:** 3.2.4 and 5.1.4 in design document.
 * **Requirements**:
     * Create a `FilesModule` in the backend.
-    * Implement a `CloudCommanderService` to handle file operations via its RESTful API.
+    * Implement a `FilebrowserService` to handle file operations via its RESTful API.
     * Create a `FilesController` with endpoints to:
         * `GET /api/v1/files/browse`: List files and folders in a specified directory.
 The initial path should be the configurable `downloads` folder.
         * `POST /api/v1/files/move-to-movies`: Move a file from the `downloads` folder to the configurable `movies` folder.